Maxentius: Early reign

 In 310, Maxentius lost Istria to Licinius, who could not continue the campaign.
-By the middle of 310 Galerius had become too ill to involve himself in imperial politics and he died soon after April 30, 311.
+By the middle of 310 Galerius had become too ill to involve himself in imperial politics and he died soon after 30 April 311.
 Galerius' death destabilized what remained of the Tetrarchic system.
 On hearing the news, Maximinus mobilized against Licinius and seized Asia Minor before meeting Licinius on the Bosphorus to arrange terms for peace.
 In the meantime, Maxentius fortified northern Italy against potential invasions and sent a small army to Africa under the command of his praetorian prefect Rufius Volusianus which defeated and executed the usurper Domitius Alexander in 310 or 311.
 Maxentius used the opportunity to seize the wealth of his supporters, and to bring large amounts of grain to Rome.
 He also strengthened his support among the Christians of Italy by allowing them to elect a new Bishop of Rome, Eusebius.

-Maxentius was far from secure, his early support was dissolving into open protest; by 312, he was a man barely tolerated.
+Maxentius was far from secure, his early support dissolving into open protest; by 312, he was a man barely tolerated.
 Without the revenues of the empire, Maxentius was forced to resume taxation in Italy to support his army and his building projects in Rome.
 The election of a bishop did not aid much, either, as Diocletian's persecution had split the Italian church into competing factions over the issue of apostasy (see Donatism).
 The Christians of Italy could easily see that Constantine was more sympathetic to their plight than Maxentius.
 In the summer of 311, Maxentius mobilized against Constantine while Licinius was occupied with affairs in the East.
 He declared war on Constantine, vowing to avenge his father's "murder".
 Constantine, to prevent Maxentius from forming a hostile alliance with Licinius, forged his own alliance with the man over the winter of 311–12 by offering to him his sister Constantia in marriage.
 Maximinus Daza considered Constantine's arrangement with Licinius an affront to his authority.
 In response, he sent ambassadors to Rome, offering political recognition to Maxentius in exchange for military support.
 Two alliances, Maximinus and Maxentius, Constantine and Licinius, lined up against one another.
 The emperors prepared for war.